ILR-33 AMBER

 ILR-33 AMBER (and BURSZTYN /pl/) is a Polish multistage suborbital rocket designed by Warsaw Institute of Aviation – Łukasiewicz Research Network.
 The main goal of development of AMBER is gaining experience in building rocket engines and rockets themselves.
-AMBER can be used in sounding the atmosphere, performing various experiments in microgravity and as a rocket and space technologies testing platform.
+AMBER can be used as a sounding rockets, performing various experiments in microgravity and as a rocket and space technologies testing platform.

 Description

 The rocket is 5 meters tall and has a diameter of 230 mm.
 It consists of two solid boosters and hybrid main engine.
 The main engine is a Polish construction which uses highly concentrated hydrogen peroxide as oxidiser.
 High test peroxide is produced in-house by the Institute of Aviation and has a concentration of 98%, offering increased specific impulse and density in comparison with the more commonly used 85-87.5% peroxide.
 AMBER has a reusable head.
 The recovery of payload is done by pyrotechnical separation from head and deploying drogue and main parachutes.
 The payload touches down on the ground at a speed of about 8 m/s.

 ILR-33 AMBER is designed to reach the Kármán line with 10 kilograms of payload.
 AMBER is a flagship project of Warsaw Institute of Aviation – Łukasiewicz Research Network.